nika8chitaishvili/web-homeworks/README.md

-Repository for JavaScript Homeworks at SkilWill
+Repository for WEB Development homeworks at SkilWill